Construction Site Security That Stops Theft in Progress, Not After

 When Security Guards Can't Cover Your Entire Jobsite

-Guards are effective for 2–3 acres maximum.
-Larger sites require multiple guards, which quickly costs $40,000–$60,000 per month or more.
+Guards are effective for 2 to 3 acres maximum.
+Larger sites require multiple guards, which quickly costs $40,000 to $60,000 per month or more.
+Live monitoring covers unlimited acreage at the same monthly cost.

-Live monitoring covers unlimited acreage with the same monthly cost.
-Cameras positioned strategically across your entire site feed into a single monitoring center where operators watch everything simultaneously.
+Cameras positioned across your entire site feed into a single monitoring center where operators watch everything simultaneously.
+One guard can't be at the rear fence and the material staging yard at the same time.
+An operator watching six cameras can.

 This is the point where many contractors begin to rethink their guard service contract.
 If you’re comparing guards vs monitoring, read this breakdown.

-The Role of Temporary Construction Security Cameras
+Temporary Construction Security Cameras for Sites Without Power

 Not every construction site has power or permanent structures.
 Temporary construction security cameras solve this through mobile deployment options.